kianniek/HouseKeepr/README.md

 - List the latest news headlines.
 - Run automatically on a Raspberry Pi connected to a display.

-Phase 1 sets up the project structure and a basic "Hello World" app.
+The initial phase set up the project structure with a simple "Hello World" app.
+The app now fetches events from a public calendar feed and lists upcoming entries in the main window.

 ## Prioritized Feature Map